-The town has underutilized town green areas and despite the wealth of lakes and ponds in the town, there is no public swimming area for town residents.
+The town has underutilized town green spaces in the Village which could be used for outdoor gatherings and events.
+Despite the wealth of lakes and ponds in the town, there is no public swimming area for town residents.
 There has been ongoing discussion over several years about establishing a beach for public use.
 The survey conducted in 2000 showed overwhelming support for a Town-owned and managed beach which was echoed in the 2020 Survey.
 The majority of respondents also supported the town to raise funds for such a facility.
 A public beach and swimming area would be an outstanding resource for residents of all ages.
 Collaboration with neighboring private property owners and other lakeshore owners would be necessary.